aws-samples/amazon-personalize-data-conversion-pipeline/README.md

 ## Limitations

-1. This solution only supports the most basic columns required to train Amazon Personalize.
+* This solution only supports the most basic columns required to train Amazon Personalize.
 To add additional columns you would need to extend the template and the transformtion job script.

-## Planned Improvements

-1. Better handling of additional columns.
-2. Annotations in Glue job to better explain each step.
-3. Better handling of column exclusions (currently adds empty data to output .CSV)

 ## Deployment